 Chemotherapy and Radiation kill cancer cells, but they also kill healthy cells.

-When radiation and chemotherapy drugs are administered they affect the whole body, the drugs aren't smart, there is no mechanism in them that can direct them to only cancer cells.
+Radiation and chemotherapy drugs affect the whole body when they are administered because there's no mechanism in them that can help them to detect and find only cancer cells.

-Because of this, chemotherapy and radiation drugs have to be given to a patient in very large doses for them to be effective, the result usually comes with a lot of pain in the form of terrible side effects.
+Furthermore, for chemotherapy and radiation drugs to be effective, they have to be given in very large doses, the result usually come in the form of harmful side-effects.

-In addition, gold nanoparticles have a very large surface area which allows them to carry cancer-killing drugs along with cancer finding antibodies, at the same time.
+Plus, gold nanoparticles have a very large surface area, which allows them to carry cancer-killing drugs along with cancer finding antibodies, at the same time.

-Gold Nanoparticles are inert and research studies have repeatedly proven that they only attack the cancer cells, so there's no life-threatening side-effects associated with this research.
+Gold Nanoparticles are inert, research studies have repeatedly proven that they only hurt cells they are made to attack, which are cancer cells, so there are no life-threatening side-effects associated with this research.

 Below is a glimpse into what you'll find in this issue:

-The title wasn't a made up, it's a quote from a world-renowned scientist named Mostafa El-Sayed.
+The title is a quote from a world-renowned scientist Mostafa El-Sayed.

 Below are Mostafa El-Sayed remark's about Chemotherapy